Foosland, Illinois: History

-Foosland was founded in 1874 and a post office was established on June 19 that year.
+Foosland was founded in 1867 and a post office was established on June 6th or 7th that year.
 The town is named after William Foos, an Ohioan who was instrumental in the establishment of the town, and in the placement there of a station of the Chicago-Paducah railroad.
-He bought and drained about 3,500 acres of nearby land and, through a local superintendent, managed a tenant farming operation.
+He bought and drained about 6,700 acres of nearby land and, through a local superintendent, managed a tenant farming operation.
 Foosland was incorporated in 1959.
 Champaign County Judge Frederick S. Green approved a canvass of votes of elected officers.
-The first mayor was Paul Verkler.
+The first mayor was Paul Verkler, who introduced the enduring term for a resident of Foosland: A Fooser.
+The local residents continue to use this affectionate and endearing term in their daily interactions to this day.
+In an interview with a local resident, it was then revealed that the first school in Foosland was established in 1878.
+The original school building was situated on the west side of the town until it was destroyed by a fire in 1923.
+Subsequently, a new school facility was constructed on the east side of town and opened in 1924, with a gymnasium added in 1940.